utsav0/daily-dev-tips/src/pages/posts/hashnode-is-taking-over-the-world.md

 I thought it would be cool to make the character whistle.
 In this case, it means a musical note comes out of its "hole" (mouth?).

-For this, I used the `before` selector on the hashnode div.
+I used the `before` selector on the hashnode div.

 ```css
 .hashnode {